People’s Action’s roots are as Chicago as the Blues, deep dish, and Michael Jordan.

 We decided to embark on this project because we knew it was time to invest in a home base that would help generations of organizers win the long-haul fight for justice.

 People’s Action owns 1130 North Milwaukee outright – now we just need your help to build out the space.
-We are raising $600,000 to renovate the building to meet the needs of a national organizing network.
+We are raising $1.2 million to renovate the building to meet the needs of a national organizing network.

 Investing in a permanent home won't just strengthen our work, it will strengthen our financial health.
 Comparable rented space costs upwards of $150,000 a year, meaning the investment will have paid itself off in just four years.
 Renting our space to community partners will diversify our revenue streams.
 Plus, our redesign will increase the value of the property beyond our initial investment to the tune of at least $2.5 million dollars, providing the organization with a safety net that will protect us in case of future economic instability.